 Ha!
 “Them!
 So you DO know they were people?
 Why have you never mentioned them?”

 “Brin, they still are people, love.
-Assumed you knew being of Irish blood yourself.”
+I assumed you knew, being of Irish blood yourself.”
 He replied.

 Damn it.
 I wasn’t actually mad at him but Gran was asleep and my dad had passed several years ago, so Gabe was my emotional whipping boy for the moment.

 “Nope.
 Got a blank space where info on Ireland should be in my head.
 Gran and her clan did a scrub job on me.
 Just found out.
 I’ll call 2nite.
 Ur time.”

 “That’s extreme.
 Tonight then.
 Keep your cool.
 She must’ve had good reason.”
 He added an emoji heart. iPhones: turning adults into teenagers everywhere.
 Cute.
 I sent him back a series of punctuation marks to serve as a hail of profanity.

 The next text I sent said- “We’ll see.
 Better be a damn good reason or I’ll be in a Dublin prison for homicide.
 Later Hairy.”
 I put the phone on airplane mode to save battery and tucked it back into the inside pocket of my carry-on stashed beneath my seat.